1999 Martha's Vineyard plane crash: Coast Guard notified

 At 2:15 a.m. on July 17, the Kennedy family reported to the Coast Guard Air Station at Cape Cod that the plane had not arrived.
 At 4 a.m., the United States Coast Guard began a search and rescue operation.
-Kennedy's cousin Anthony Radziwiłł told the press that if Kennedy was still alive, "He'll find a way to get out.
+Kennedy's cousin Anthony Radziwiłł told the press that if Kennedy were still alive, "He'll find a way to get out.
 He possesses the will to survive, enough will for all three of them."
 Officials were not optimistic about finding Kennedy alive after several pieces of debris from his plane were recovered from the ocean.
 "There is always hope," Coast Guard Lt.
 Gary Jones said.
 "But unfortunately, when you find certain pieces of evidence, you have to be prepared for anything."

 President Clinton's response

 President Bill Clinton spoke with Kennedy's older sister, Caroline, and paternal uncle, Ted.
-Clinton also spoke to Andrew Cuomo, who was married to Kennedy's paternal cousin, Kerry.
+Clinton also spoke to Housing and Urban Development Secretary Andrew Cuomo, who was married to Kennedy's paternal cousin, Kerry.
 "He wanted to let them know he was thinking about them, that we'll do everything we can, and that our prayers are with them," Clinton spokesman Joe Lockhart said.
 Clinton responded by ordering U.S. Navy warships to assist in the search for Kennedy's plane.
 Critics argued that the search was an abuse of taxpayer dollars, as no ordinary citizen would receive similar treatment.
-Clinton said that the Kennedys had "suffered much, and given more", and he called for them to feel "the strength of God, the love of their friends and the prayers of their fellow citizens".
+Clinton said that the Kennedys had "suffered much, and given more," and he called for them to feel "the strength of God, the love of their friends and the prayers of their fellow citizens."